Cole Clark

 Cole Clark is an Australian manufacturer of guitars and other fretted instruments.
 The company is based in Bayswater, Melbourne and was founded in 2001.
-Cole Clark uses unique designs, live pickup technology and have a focus on sustainably sourced timbers.
+Cole Clark uses unique construction and designs, advanced live pickup technology and have a strong focus on sustainably sourced timbers.

 Materials

 Cole Clark guitars are made almost entirely using Australian indigenous timbers.
 Solid timber is used in preference to plywood.
 Top timbers span equally across Bunya Pine, Australian Blackwood and Australian Grown Californian Redwood as top sellers, with small numbers of Spruce, Mahogany and Huon Pine.
 Back and side timbers include Australian Blackwood, Queensland Maple, Silky Oak, European Maple and Maple Silkwood.

-The company has a commitment to sustainability and have all but replaced endangered fretboard timbers like rosewood and ebony with alternatives such as Blackbean and Sheoak.
+The company has been compelled to replace endangered fretboard timbers like rosewood and ebony with alternatives such as Blackbean and Sheoak.

 Products

 Primarily, Cole Clark produce acoustic guitars, but also venture into lapsteels and bass.
 Previously the company has produced ukuleles and electric guitars.
 These are currently not in production.

 The Cole Clark acoustic range includes the FL Dreadnought models in 6 and 12 string, AN grand auditorium and LL travel guitar.
 The timber combination possibilities mean that the above models have up to 30 different combinations and back and side timber, hence a different product name.

 FL and AN models are available in 1, 2 and 3 series.
 Each with varying levels of features.
 The LL is available only in a 1 and 2 series.

 In a joint venue with Melbourne bass maker Neil Kennedy, Cole Clark released the ‘LLBN’ electric bass line in 2017.

 Cole Clark uses a patented ‘3-way’ pickup system that combines three elements (under saddle piezo assembly, face brace sensor, and a condenser mic) that work together, hearing only frequencies they are best equipped to handle to deliver less ‘quack’ and ‘ping’ that the average acoustic pickup and eliminating many of the feedback issues associated with such instruments.

 In 2019 Cole Clark released a series of Acoustic Guitars with additional Humbucker Pickups as a second output, giving the guitars the ability to switch between acoustic and electric tones as well as blend the two together with the flick of a switch.
 They come in FL, LL, AN, FL 12 string and the Lloyd Spiegel signature model.

 In 2023, Cole Clark released their next generation ‘True Hybrid’ models, featuring dual outputs for both acoustic and full electric pickup configurations.